awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/control-access-using-iam.md

 ## Amazon EC2 Auto Scaling Resource\-Based Policies<a name="security_iam_service-with-iam-resource-based-policies"></a>

+Other AWS services, such as Amazon Simple Storage Service, support resource\-based permissions policies\.
+For example, you can attach a permissions policy to an S3 bucket to manage access permissions to that bucket\.

 Amazon EC2 Auto Scaling does not support resource\-based policies\.

 ## Access Control Lists \(ACLs\)<a name="security_iam_service-with-iam-acls"></a>